 Territorial Acknowledgement: We acknowledge that we are living and working on the traditional territory of the Attawandaron (also known as Neutral), Anishinaabe and Haudenosaunee peoples.
 St. Jerome's University is situated on the Haldimand Tract, the land promised to the Six Nations that includes ten kilometres on each side of the Grand River.

 1. Instructor and TA Information

 Instructor: Andrew D.H.
 Stumpf Office: Sweeney Hall 2109

-Office Hours: Wednesdays 1:00-3:00pm (held online - see sec.
-5 below for more information)
+Office Hours: Thurs 7:30-8:30pm (following class meet - see sec.
+7 below for more information)

 Email: adhstumpf@uwaterloo.ca